-The Company is required to measure the Series A Warrant at fair value at inception and in subsequent reporting periods with changes in fair value recognized in change in fair value of warrant liabilities in the period of change in the condensed consolidated statements of operations and comprehensive loss.
+The Company is required to measure the Series A Warrant at fair value at inception and in subsequent reporting periods with changes in fair value recognized in change in fair value of warrant liabilities in the period of change in the condensed consolidated statements of operations.
 The fair value of the liability related to the Series A Warrant at inception was \$0.4 million.
-The Series A Warrant was not exercised as of March 31, 2024 and remains outstanding.
-The change in fair value during the three months ended March 31, 2024 was immaterial.
+The Series A Warrant was not exercised as of June 30, 2024 and remains outstanding.
+The change in fair value during the three and six months ended June 30, 2024 was immaterial.

-Pre-Funded Warrants and Common Stock Warrants
+February 2023 Pre-Funded Warrants and Common Stock Warrants

 On February 17, 2023, the Company sold 90,185 shares of \$0.001 par value common stock, 20,925 Pre-Funded Warrants and 222,222 Common Stock Warrants through an offering underwritten by Craig-Hallum Capital Group LLC.
 Each of the shares and Pre-Funded Warrants were sold in combination with an accompanying Common Stock Warrant to purchase two shares of the Company's common stock.
-The combined purchase price for each share and accompanying Common Stock Warrant is \$108.00, and for each Pre-Funded Warrant and accompanying Common Stock Warrant is \$107.90, which was equal to the combined purchase price for each share and accompanying Common Stock Warrant sold in the offering, minus the Pre-Funded Warrant's exercise price per share of \$0.10.
+The combined purchase price for each share and accompanying Common Stock Warrant is \$108.00, and for each Pre-Funded Warrant and accompanying Common Stock Warrant is \$107.90, which was equal to the combined purchase price for each share and accompanying Common Stock Warrant share and accompanying Common Stock Warrant is \$107.90.

 The total proceeds of \$12.0 million from the February 17, 2023 offering were allocated between the common stock, Pre-Funded Warrants and Common Stock Warrants.
 Because the Common Stock Warrants are liability-classified, an amount of proceeds equal to the fair value of the liability were first allocated to the Common Stock Warrants.
 The remaining proceeds were allocated on a relative fair value basis to the common stock and the Pre-Funded Warrants and recognized in additional paid-in capital.
 Total issuance costs related to the offering of \$1.1 million were allocated in a similar manner as the total proceeds.
-As a result, approximately \$0.7 million of issuance costs were expensed at the issuance date and recognized as Other, net in the condensed consolidated statements of operations and comprehensive loss.
+As a result, approximately \$0.7 million of issuance costs were expensed at the issuance date and recognized as Other, net in the condensed consolidated statements of operations.
 The remaining issuance costs were recognized within additional paid-in-capital as a reduction to the proceeds received for the common stock and Pre-Funded Warrants.